step-security-bot/tickspot.js/CONTRIBUTING.md

 First off, thanks for taking the time to contribute, it is encouraging! 🎉🙌

-We want to make it as easy as possible to contribute changes that help the [TooglTick][repo] library to grow and thrive.
+We want to make it as easy as possible to contribute changes that help the [tickspot.js][repo] library to grow and thrive.
 There are a few guidelines that we ask contributors to follow so that we can merge your changes quickly.

 ## Getting started